• Menu

 Cancer sucks.
 There’s nothing happy about it.
 Most of us know someone who has cancer or knows someone who has lost their lives to cancer.
 But when it comes to women who regularly use hair dye, those numbers start to go up.
 Here’s a list of cancers that are linked to regular use of hair dyes.
 While many debate the overall risk of various cancers and whether they are caused by permanent dye and their ingredients, it seems clear that there is a risk.

+Is box hair dye bad?
 It’s important to put this into perspective and understand that we are surrounded with carcinogens and hormone disruptors all the time.
-Hair dyes seem to be a bigger exposure to women, but if you improve other areas like cookware, the mattress you sleep on, and shampoo you use, it lessens the overall impact of your hair dye.
+Hair dyes seem to be a bigger exposure to women, but if you improve other areas like cookware, the mattress you sleep on, and shampoo you use, and the type of air purifiers and water filter you have.
+It lessens the overall impact of your hair dye.
 In other words, if this is too much for you, start detoxing elsewhere.

 Breast Cancer